As we come up to the new year, you’re going to see a lot of posts on how to “fix” yourself.

 All of these things are good things to do, which makes making a New Year’s resolution such an attractive option.

-So what if we shift the perspective?
-What if you went into 2020 not thinking that you are in need of fixing?
+But what if we shift the perspective?
+What if you went into 2024 no longer thinking that you are in need of fixing?